 To consult with an experienced estate planning / probate lawyer today, call 855-686-6752

-The most common assets are bank accounts, brokerage accounts, and real estate.
-However, not all property passes through the probate process.
-Florida homestead, for example, may not be considered a probate asset because spouses and minor children have a right to homestead free and clear of estate creditors, except for a mortgage secured by the property.
-Still, generally some type of Court proceeding will be required to recognize homestead rights and transfer ownership of the homestead real property from the decedent to the spouse or minor children.
+Florida homestead, for example, may not be considered a probate asset because spouses and minor children have a right to homestead free and clear of estate creditors – except for a mortgage secured by the property.
+Still, some type of court proceeding will be required to recognize homestead rights and transfer ownership of the homestead.

 Complete a Request a Consultation form now